 4. An encryption solution shall not prohibit commencement of Interception and decryption of an existing communication

 Therefore the fourth LI requirement is not met by MIKEY-IBAKE.

+ALU Comment: As stated above, if SIP signalling exchanged during the session establishment is not available, it needs to be repeated in order to re-key the session.
+This applies to all Media Plane Security protocols, including SDES, MIKEY-TICKET, and MIKEY-IBAKE.
+Accordingly, RIM’s conclusion unfairly singles out one particular protocol and as such must be dismissed.